bttmly/demethodize/README.md

 dropFirstAndLastTwo( 'ijklm' ); // ['k']
 ```

 I've benchmarked a number of equivalent implementations for speed, and am using an implementation with `.apply()` as it is fastest.
+(Actually, more recent tests show the call-spread implementation to be fastest, but it's not completely generalizable)

 **Example benchmark output** (see bench.js for implementations)
 ```